MirceaGheorghiu/Webshop/README.md

 Both manual and automatic tests were created and executed.

-Test reports and Bugs were created and reported.
+Test status reports were created and Bugs were reported.